WordPress/gutenberg/packages/block-editor/src/components/media-placeholder/README.md

 ### multiple

 Whether to allow multiple selection of files or not.
+This property will also accept a string with the value `add` to allow multiple selection of files without the need to use the `Shift` or `Ctrl`/`Cmd` keys.

--   Type: `Boolean`
+-   Type: `Boolean|String`
 -   Required: No
 -   Default: `false`
 -   Platform: Web